Republicans Trust Donald Trump More Than CDC For Medical Information, According to Poll

 Among Democrats, the president has just 9 percent trust, and 38 percent of independents say they trust him.

-Among Republicans, only 74 percent said that they trust the CDC – 6 percent less than people trust Trump.
-That said, more people, by 5 percent, said that put their trust in doctors and scientists when it comes to information related to COVID-19.
+Among Republicans, only 74 percent said that they trust the CDC.
+That’s 6 percent fewer people than trust Trump.
+That said, 85 percent of Republicans said that they put their trust in doctors and scientists when it comes to information related to COVID-19.

 “Democrats and Republicans in similar numbers agree that they’ll feel comfortable going to crowded places again when medical officials – more so than the government – say it is safe.
 Democrats in particular say they’ll feel comfortable once a treatment or vaccine is developed, too,” CBS reports.

 When people were asked why they approve of the job that Trump is doing, they said it’s because doctors and states are getting the resources that they need to combat the pandemic.
-They also put the daily press conferences as one of the top reasons that, along with the virus being contained.
+They also put the daily press conferences as one of the top reasons, along with the virus being contained.

-On the other side are people who say that they don’t approve of the president’s work, and they say that they think Trump is doing the opposite, namely, that the states don’t have the resources they need, and the virus isn’t being contained.
+On the other side are people who say that they don’t approve of the president’s work, and they say that they think Trump is doing the opposite.
+Namely, they believe that the states don’t have the resources they need and that the virus isn’t being contained.
 They also say that they don’t trust Trump’s judgment.

 A majority of people agree that the Trump administration was not prepared to deal with the outbreak, with 71 percent saying that it wasn’t ready.